wpengine/hwptoolkit/plugins/wpgraphql-logging/docs/index.md

 - **Enabled**: The master switch to turn logging on or off.
 - **IP Restrictions**: A comma-separated list of IPv4/IPv6 addresses.
 When set, only requests originating from these IPs will be logged.
 This is particularly useful for developers who wish to log only their own queries.
 - **Exclude Queries**: A comma-separated list of GraphQL query or mutation names to be excluded from logging.
 This helps reduce noise by ignoring frequent or uninteresting operations.
-- **Admin User Logging**: A toggle to control whether queries made by users with administrative privileges are logged.
 - **Data Sampling Rate**: A dropdown to select the percentage of requests that will be logged.
 This is useful for managing log volume on high-traffic sites by only capturing a sample of the total requests.
 - **Log Points**: A multi-select field to choose the specific WPGraphQL lifecycle events for which data should be logged.
 - **Log Response**: A toggle to determine whether the GraphQL response body should be included in the log.
 Disabling this can reduce the size of your log data.